Xetibo/ReSet-Doc/sections/projects.typ

   cell(
     [The most common criticism of KDE systemsettings is a convoluted design.
-This stems from the sheer amount of settings the application can provide, alongside its heavy use of submenues that can become confusing when searching for something specific.],
+This stems from the sheer amount of settings the application can provide, alongside its heavy use of submenus that can become confusing when searching for something specific.],
     cell_align: left,
     bold: false,